webivan1/idc-code-challenge/README.md

 1) Clone project
 2) Build and run all existing docker containers
 3) Enter the back-end container or locally to install all dependencies with composer
-4) Execute migrations and fixures
+4) Execute migrations and fixtures
 5) Run the front-end locally `npm run dev`

 Open [the link](http://localhost:5173/)